Now is the time for WECA to take on the future of food in the region.

-The metro mayor elections present a huge opportunity to redefine the West of England region as a pioneer in resilient, nature and people-led food systems that will meet our multiple challenges head-on.
+The West of England mayoral elections, and the appointment of Dan Norris (Lab) as the first elected mayor for the West of England Combined Authority (WECA) overtly committed to biodiversity and local food, heralds a new era of opportunity and action to redefine the West of England region as a leader in resilient, nature and people-led food systems that will meet our multiple challenges head-on.

 No part of our economy matters more than food.
 It is vital for life, and for pleasure.
 It shapes our sense of family, community and nation…Intensive farming practises have caused serious damage to the environment and the food related disease is costing the NHS billions and drastically harming the lives of millions.
 Henry Dimbleby.
 Independent Lead, National Food Strategy (2020)